BriceShatzer/Flipgrid-Code-Challenge/README.md

 - Original [assignment document](https://github.com/BriceShatzer/Flipgrid-Code-Challenge/blob/master/Flipgrid%20Code%20Challenge.pdf)
 - Currently live at [BriceShatzer.com/Flipgrid-Code-Challenge/](https://briceshatzer.com/Flipgrid-Code-Challenge/)
 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app) meaning that...
-  - Can be served locally by using the `yarn run` command in project directory
+  - It can be served locally by using the `yarn run` command in project directory
   - Tests can be run by using the `yarn test` command in the project directory